The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 - Vendor/manufacturer and engineer

 This would go a long way in instilling good social habits in students.
-Because many engineering problems in the real world come from bad communication.
+Because many engineering problems in the real world start from bad communication.

 3) Field trips